Video Production Names: Branding That Clicks

 The Art and Science of Naming

 Naming your video production company isn’t just about stringing together a few catchy words.
-It’s a delicate dance between creativity and masterful marketing.
+It’s a delicate dance between creativity and strategic marketing.
 You want a name that rolls off the tongue as smoothly as a San Francisco cable car glides up a hill, yet also one that sticks in memory like gum on a New York sidewalk.

 What’s in a Name?